jforget/raku-Hamilton2/doc/Hamilton.en.md

 * `recipr` is the key of the reciprocal isometry.

-* `invol` is a  boolean showing whether the isometry  is involutive or not.
+* `involution` is a boolean showing whether the isometry is involutive or not.
 An involution is a function  equal to its reciprocal.
 This is the case with symmetries.